 The previously acquired data of the failed samples plays a critical role in the failure analysis process.
 This data gives an idea and predicts the anomalies that one can expect.

-Here, the sample is visually inspected with Metallurgical and Electron microscope.
+Here, the sample is visually inspected with a Metallurgical and Electron microscope.
 The parameters observed and recorded are:

 - Z-axis expansion